Watt relieved to return to practice field for Houston Texans

 Jul.
 26, 2017

-WHITE SULPHUR SPRINGS, West Virginia (AP) — A year after missing all of the preseason on his way to an injury-shortened regular season, J.J.
+WHITE SULPHUR SPRINGS, W.Va.
+(AP) — A year after missing all of the preseason on his way to an injury-shortened regular season, J.J.
 Watt made his return to training camp for the Houston Texans on Wednesday.

 Practice never felt quite so good for the three-time NFL Defensive Player of the Year.

-Watt played in only three games last season because of a pair of back surgeries.
+Watt played in only three games last season due to a pair of back surgeries.
 The first was to repair a herniated disk in July, causing him to miss all of training camp and Houston's four preseason games.

 The defensive end, who won the Defensive Player of the Year award in 2012 and 2014-15, then started in the Texans' first three regular-season games before reinjuring his back and undergoing season-ending surgery.